Property refurbishment Loans for light, mid and heavy refurbishment works

 Difference Between Heavy And Light Refurbishment Loan

 Property refurbishment loans can be categorized as light or heavy.
-Bridging finance products can be availed of based on the complexity and the refurbishment cost of the property.
+Based on the property’s complexity and refurbishment cost, bridging finance products can be taken out.

 Both types of property refurbishment loans have a maximum loan value of 75%, with exit fees that range from 0% to 2%.

-While these types of bridging property finance may have the same application process, it is still crucial for you to understand the specific differences between the two before applying for a bridging loan.
+While these types of bridging property finance may have the same application process, it is still crucial for you to understand the differences between the two before applying for a bridging loan.

 Light Refurbishment Loan

-A project qualifies for a light refurbishment loan if there are no structural works involved.
+A project qualifies for a light refurbishment loan if no structural works are involved.
 Lenders often cover refurbishment costs that are below 15% of the total property value.

 Since the refurbishment works are relatively lighter, the terms lenders set are often shorter, about 6 months.

-Property developers go for a light refurbishment loan when renovating an investment property intended for rental income generation.
-A bridging loan commonly does not require you to have prior experience in completing any light refurbishment from the past, unlike development loans for large scale projects.
+Property developers use a light refurbishment loan when renovating an investment property for rental income generation.
+A bridging loan commonly does not require you to have prior experience in completing any light refurbishment from the past, unlike development loans for large-scale projects.

 Letting standards require the optimum condition of the commercial or residential property.
 Thereby, even minor damage or dysfunctions can affect its market value.
-If an investor or landlord purchases properties that require refurbishment, they have to secure repairs, small upgrades, and low-cost renovations.
+Investors or landlords must secure repairs, small upgrades, and low-cost renovations if they purchase properties requiring refurbishment.

 Here are some examples of works that fall under light refurbishment loans or mortgages: